varunagrawal/tiny-faces-pytorch/README.md

 We use (and recommend) **Python 3.6+** for minimal pain when using this codebase (plus Python 3.6 has really cool features).

-**NOTE** Be sure to cite Peiyun's CVPR paper if you use this repository!
+**NOTE** Be sure to cite Peiyun's CVPR paper and this repo if you use this code!

 ## Getting Started